Large-$n$ $O(n)$ with long-range interactions: integrability and resonance dynamics: The model

 Here $r$ represents the bare mass of the theory, $\lambda > 0$ the quartic $O(n)$ coupling, $\alpha > 0$ the decay exponent of the interaction and $N_\alpha = \sum_{j>0} j^{-\alpha}$ is the Kac scaling~\cite{kac1963van}.
-Let us notice that, while for $\alpha > 1$, $N_\alpha$ just fixes the energy scale of the excitation, for $\alpha < 1$ its presence is fundamental to ensure the extensity of the thermodynamic quantities~\cite{campa2014physics}
+Let us notice that, while for $\alpha > 1$, $N_\alpha$ just fixes the energy scale of the excitation, for $\alpha < 1$ its presence is fundamental to ensure the extensity of the thermodynamic quantities~\cite{campa2014physics}.
+Throughout this work we assume periodic boundary conditions.
+In the presence of long-range interactions, these are implemented by replacing the lattice distance $|j-j^\prime|$ with the corresponding chord distance

 The range of the interaction can be tuned between the nearest-neighbors limit ($\alpha = \infty$) and the fully connected limit ($\alpha = 0$).
 For $\alpha > 3$ the hopping term can be seen as a discretized version of the Laplacian operator, so that Hamiltonian~\eqref{eq:Ham1} is the lattice version of the usual short-range $O(n)$ bosonic field theory.
 For $\alpha < 3$, the ground state of the model undergoes a transition between a massive ($\me{\boldsymbol{\Phi}} \neq 0$) and a massless ($\me{\boldsymbol{\Phi}} = 0$) phase~\cite{sachdev1999quantum}, where $\me{\cdot}$ denotes the expectation value over a quantum state.

-We will consider the following protocol: for $t<0$, we choose $r^{-} > 0$, and assume the system to be in its massless ground state; then at $t=0$ the bare mass is quenched to its (possibly negative) final value $r$.
+We will consider the following protocol: for $t<0$, we choose $r^{-} > 0$, and assume the system to be in its massless ground state; then at $t=0$ the bare mass is quenched to its (possibly negative) final value $r$ (see also Sec.\,\ref{sec:quench}).
 In particular, here we will focus on the strong-long-range regime $\alpha < 1$.

 The dynamics of the model becomes tractable in the limit $n \rightarrow \infty$, under the condition that the initial state is factorized and homogeneous over both the lattice and the component indices~\cite{cugliandolo2013out}: in this case, for $n \rightarrow \infty$, such a factorization is maintained at any time $t$, so that it is possible to replace $\boldsymbol{\Phi}^2_j \Phi^{a}_j \rightarrow n \me{\Phi^2_a} \Phi^{2}_j$ in the Heisenberg equations of motion (e.o.m.) coming from Eq.~\eqref{eq:Ham1}.